I still remember when I brought my first orchid home; a white phalaenopsis orchid rescued from a dumpster. I had no idea how to water it.

 One way to determine if your tap water is hard is to check for mineral buildup around water fixtures, like showerheads and taps.

 If you detect a lot of white and/or rusty chalky matter, then you know the water is hard.

-You can also buy measuring devices that tell you the exact figures of hardness/softness of your tap water.
-You would want the water to be of medium-hardness and PH level of max 7,5.
+You can also buy PH measuring devices that tell you the exact figures of hardness/softness of your tap water.
+You want the water to have medium-hardness with PH level of max 7,5.

 If you know the tap water in your area is not safe for human consumption, then perhaps you should directly look into other water sources for your orchids too.

 Every municipal should provide an annual water report, which is definitely of interest if you’re not sure about the quality of your tap water.
 Fluoride, chloride, heavy metals – there are several things to look out for.

 Rainwater & Distilled water

 Many orchid lovers opt for rainwater or distilled water.
 They’re both soft waters, and therefore safe to use.